 Supporting our stakeholders' needs is a primary focus of AIMS.
-Our expertise in molecular and microbiology, mathematical modelling, ocean monitoring (from microbes to regional ecosystems), marine noise, and decision support capability align with these evolving needs - from the ocean to the laboratory, from data analysis and models, to the ultimate development of products for direct use by end users.
+Our expertise in molecular and micro biology, mathematical modelling, ocean monitoring (from microbes to regional ecosystems), marine noise, and decision support capability align with these evolving needs - from the ocean to the laboratory, from data analysis and models, to the ultimate development of products for direct use by end users.
 Examples of our expertise in field and experimental research include:

-AIMS' success is demonstrated by our consistently high position in relevant international rankings based on science publication metrics.
+Predictions of ecosystem function AIMS' success is demonstrated by our consistently high position in relevant international rankings based on science publication metrics.
 AIMS has maintained its position as one of the three top-ranked research organisations in the world in the field of marine and freshwater biology (Clarivate Analytics InCites, Figure 4).
 We are committed to excellence in science and will strive to maintain this ranking throughout the Corporate Plan period.

-Figure 4: Top six organisations globally in the field of marine and freshwater biology ranked by citation impact, 2016-2020 (InCites April 2021).
+Figure 4: Top six organisations globally in the field of marine and freshwater biology ranked by citation impact, 2017-2021 (InCites May 2022)